Kirkaiya/EventBridgeBindingGeneratorForDotNet/README.md

 # EventBridgeBindingGeneratorForDotNet

-A quick and dirty (very hacky!!) .NET Core console app that generates all the classes to use as bindings for deserializing EventBridge schemas.
+A quick and dirty .NET Standard 2.0 library that generates all the classes to use as bindings for deserializing EventBridge schemas.
 This is handy for generating the (sometimes many) classes if you're using a .NET Core Lambda function, for instance, as the target of an [AWS EventBridge rule](https://aws.amazon.com/eventbridge/).
+The generator library itself returns a byte array containing a zip file that has all the class files in it.
+In order to demo this, there is also a trivial .NET Core 3.1 console app that passes in the schema as a string, and then writes the resulting zip file to disk.
+Depending on free time, I may create a .NET Core serverless app (API Gateway + Lambda) that lets you pick from the available schemas, and then returns the zip file to you.

 ## Disclaimer